 2008 TPF receives a space for plant sales and outreach at the Sunday Hollywood Farmers’ Market.

-2009 California Native Plant Library goes live on the website and includes more than 1000 illustrated entries with detailed horticultural information, plant guides and more.
+2009 California Native Plant Library goes live on the website and includes more than 1000 entries with detailed horticultural information, plant guides, hundreds of images, and more.

 2010 Theodore Payne Foundation celebrates its 50th anniversary.
 Nursery growing area expands with construction of two new terraces for 1-gallon plants.

 2011 TPF receives $930,000 grant from the State of California for the construction of new nature education facilities.

 2012 Inception of the TPF Local Source Initiative kicks off local conservation efforts.

 2013 More than 250 active volunteers contribute nearly 4700 hours of service to the Foundation.
 TPF staff and volunteers participate in more than 100 local outreach events.
 Satellite Theodore Payne Nursery set up at the Los Angeles Arboretum & Botanic Garden in Arcadia.
 Bench-warming system installed to improve plant propagation.